 - Less water

 Spray neem oil around your plants or preferably even before the rainy season starts.
-We may need to mind you that neem oil smells quite bad, especially the pure stuff without any additives mixed into it.
+Neem oil, however, smells quite bad, especially the pure stuff without any additives mixed into it.

 If the orange spots get really bad, prune off the infected branches with sterile tools & discard them somewhere far away.
 Avoid pruning in wet or low-light conditions because it might induce more rots.